 If I had blood, it might have chilled.

 Balrog?
 Quenya?
-The puzzle pieces slid quickly into place as memories were awoken out of my younger years, spent reading before the flickering flames of a campfire.
+The puzzle pieces slid then quickly into place as memories were dredged to the surface out of my younger years, spent reading before the flickering flames of a campfire at my father's side.
 Uriel, you son of a bitch.
 Don't you dare tell me this is Middle-earth, and if it is...

 Which meant that what I was looking at, and would in turn soon be looking upon me, were genuine, honest-to-Eru Orcs.

 Oh, stars and stones.

 I leaned over and pressed a hand to my forehead as the other rested across one upraised knee, feeling a sudden flood of emotion that could, at best, be referred to as free-spirited delight.